 About MTB Trails Trust

 The MTB Trails Trust has been formed to advance the management, development and maintenance of the mountainbike trail network in the Top of the South Island to a more professional level.

-The last four years has seen a rapid increase in the popularity of mountainbiking through all user groups.
+The last five years has seen a rapid increase in the popularity of mountain biking through all user groups.
 Recent figures from Nelson’s Great Taste Trail show over 10,000 riders have used the trail in the short time it has been open.
-On the more difficult Dun Mountain Trail over 500 riders used the trail in one week over the Christmas period.
+On the more difficult Dun Mountain Trail over 500 riders used the trail in one week over a Christmas period.
 At the Codgers MTB Park riders can be found riding there at all times of the day and night, with the blossoming Richmond Hill trail network also booming with its free and open access.
 Over 1200 riders per week are using the constantly expanding Silvan Forest trail network, and over 45,000 riders have ridden the Kaiteriteri MTB Park since it opened.

 Identified projects on the planning horizon are significant, with several strongly reliant on a level of budgeted capital spending, including from local government.
 These include but are not limited to:

-Starveall/Lee Loop (TDC, DOC, Hancock Forest Management)
+Starveall/Lee Loop (TDC, DOC, Tasman Forests Ltd)